-11.1 Policies for Contracted Services: Must be Approved by the Club
+11.1 Policies for Contracted Services

 All individuals who render services for the District must complete the Consultative Service Contract Form prior to performing the service.
 Contract services shall be paid on a fee basis for professional services that are usually considered to be temporary or short-term in nature.
 Reimbursement for meals or other contracted expenditures shall be agreed upon before signing the contract.